-In connection with the Quarterly Report of Dianthus Therapeutics, Inc. (the "Company") on Form 10-Q for the three months ended September 30, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, Marino Garcia, President and Chief Executive Officer of the Company, and Ryan Savitz, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of Dianthus Therapeutics, Inc. (the "Company") on Form 10-Q for the three months ended March 31, 2024 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, Marino Garcia, President and Chief Executive Officer of the Company, and Ryan Savitz, Chief Financial Officer and Chief Business Officer of the Company, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to our knowledge:

-(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: November 9, 2023 By: /s/ Marino Garcia
+Date: May 9, 2024 By: /s/ Marino Garcia